 What is the ISRI?

-The ISRI is a non-profit trade association with a mission of supporting the metals industry by means of maintaining environmental compliance, publishing, and recycling training.
+The ISRI is a non-profit trade association with a mission of supporting the metals industry by means of publishing, and recycling training.

 People and companies continue to grow to be more environmentally conscious.
 The cost of recycled metals, plastics, wood, and glass proceeds to go down over time, recycling has grown to make up a large portion of the manufacturing supply chains across the county.